10-Academy/Data-Understanding/README.md

 Click [here](https://ibm-cloud-architecture.github.io/refarch-data-ai-analytics/preparation/data-understanding/) to read more about the details involve at each stage of the data understanding.

+## How will I use Data Understanding in my ML career
+Data Understanding allows data practitioners to build better ML models, communicate useful insights and help frame business questions.
+It is an important skill any data practitioner should have because of it many use cases like framing a good business question that can inform the next step in any data science project.
+It also help understand the problem with the data and inform how to fix such problem.

+## Why is it important to understand Data Understanding
+I go by the saying you can not prepare what you do not understand.
+If you do not know what the data entails and what kind of questions you want answers to you can't get the right answers and this will negatively affect any business.

+## How Data Understaning help solve a problem
+Data Understanding help solve many different problems by providing answers to questions.
+Questions like what is the total size of sales data?
+What are the features present in the advertisement data.
+Are there missing values in any of the columns?
+What kind of business question can i answer with the employee records etc. The answers gotten from these questions can then inform the business about the decision to make, next step of action and many others.

+## Examples of how you probably use Data Understanding today
+Making decisions: Before you decide what to do and how to do it, you must have thought about the result/consequence of taking this step instead of that step.

+## What differentiate begineers from experts
+Ability to see features in a dataset and understand that the values in the features are not right or the feature could be used as a means to generate more features

 ### Data Understanding with Codes
 1. [Data Understaning 101](https://medium.com/analytics-vidhya/data-understanding-101-exploratory-data-analysis-using-python-2ad259d74a05): Here you get a hands on walkthrough of how to understand data.
 2. [A Beginner’s Guide to Data Analysis in Python](https://towardsdatascience.com/a-beginners-guide-to-data-analysis-in-python-188706df5447): A step by step guide to get started with data analysis in Python